Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Related Work

-Most closely related to \ara\ are the wireless testbeds from the U.S$.$ NSF Platforms for Advanced Wireless Research (PAWR) program \cite{PAWR}, that is, COSMOS~\cite{raychaudhuri2020cosmos}, POWDER~\cite{breen2020powder}, \ifthenelse{\boolean{anony}} {AERPAW~\cite{marojevic2020aerpaw}, and ARA \cite{ARA:vision}. } {and AERPAW~\cite{marojevic2020aerpaw}. } COSMOS and Powder are deployed in the New York City and Salt Lake City respectively.
+Most closely related to \ara\ are the wireless testbeds from the U.S$.$ NSF Platforms for Advanced Wireless Research (PAWR) program \cite{PAWR}, that is, COSMOS~\cite{raychaudhuri2020cosmos}, POWDER~\cite{breen2020powder}, and AERPAW~\cite{marojevic2020aerpaw}.
+COSMOS and POWDER are deployed in the New York City and Salt Lake City, respectively.
 COSMOS focuses on mmWave communications, and POWDER focuses on programmable wireless networks.
 They do not focus on rural broadband, nor do they support wireless and applications research using COTS 5G massive MIMO systems.
 AERPAW is deployed in Research Triangle, North Carolina, and it focuses on UAV wireless networking.
 The COTS 5G platform of AERPAW does not support massive MIMO.
-None of these testbeds support research experiments in TVWS massive MIMO nor long-distance, high-capacity wireless and free-space optical x-haul. \ifthenelse{\boolean{anony}} { Zhang et al$.$ \cite{ARA:vision} have shared the ARA vision for a rural wireless testbed; that work did not present an operational testbed, nor did it present the design principles, implementation strategies, and specific experiments uniquely enabled by rural wireless living labs. } {}
+None of these testbeds support research experiments in TVWS massive MIMO nor long-distance, high-capacity wireless and free-space optical x-haul.